Before starting the Sydney Child Health Program (SCHP)

 Yes, experience treating paediatric patients in your intern year is included in the calculation of your paediatric clinical experience.
 Undergraduate rotations are not included.

 Full access to the online material for 30 days will be provided on initial enrolment and continued following processing of your first instalment payment.
 Subsequent payments will be processed by the outlined due dates.
-Your course access will unfortunately be suspended if payments are not completed.
+Your program access will unfortunately be suspended if payments are not completed.

-Please contact our office to request an “Instalment” payment form (PLEASE DO NOT AMEND THE FULL FEE PAYMENT FORM AND RETURN TO US)
+Please contact our office to request an “instalment payment form (PLEASE DO NOT AMEND THE FULL FEE PAYMENT FORM AND RETURN TO US)

 1 month after enrolling

-30% of the course fee
+30% of the program fee

 3 months after enrolling

-30% of the course fee
+30% of the program fee

 5 months after enrolling